brandonwkerns/lpt-python-public/README.md

 Python version of Large-Scale Precipitation Tracking (LPT): Public Release.
 This version of LPT is to be released with Kerns and Chen (2019), submitted to the Journal of Climate.

+This README provides an overview of how to obtain, set up, and run the code.
+For specifics, consult the Wiki files.
+The Wiki files are also linked in each section.
+- Settings
+- Output

 ## MASTER_RUN directory.
 __Please do not modify the files in the MASTER_RUN directory unless you are doing code development.__